Amicus/end-dash/docs/inputs.md

 ## Text Inputs

 Text inputs are bound to a referenced property on the model in scope.
-To create this binding, add the property name with a dash at the end as a classname.
+To create this binding, add the property name with a dash at the end as a classname in the template.

 ```html
 <p>